coventryuniversity/mozbugs/README.md

 The project was started as an assignment for the Open-Source Development module at [Coventry University](http://www.coventry.ac.uk), and was inspired by [Bugs Ahoy!](https://www.joshmatthews.net/bugsahoy/)

+## How to Use

+Using the sidebar, expand any of the categories, then select at least one of the sub-category checkboxes to see bugs that are tagged with that sub-category.
+You can select as many sub-categories as you like.
+Doing this will only show bugs that are tagged with all these categories.
+Once you find a bug you are interested in, click on it, and it will take you to Bugzilla@Mozilla to show you more details.

 ## Getting the Code
 Clone SSH:
 ```sh